IBM/z_ansible_collections_doc/source/faqs/faqs.rst

 **Python 2.7 or later** and **Open SSH** on the Ansible controller.

-On the z/OS managed node, a particular **IBM z/OS collection** or release can have a different set of requirements, before you install any **IBM z/OS collection**, review the collection `requirements`_.
+On the z/OS managed node, a particular **IBM z/OS collection** or release can have a different set of requirements.
+Before you install any **IBM z/OS collection**, review the collection `requirements`_.

 .. _requirements: